-In individuals with moderate-to-severe TBI, sleep disturbance has been estimated to be as high as 78% and has been associated with the presence of post-traumatic amnesia (PTA); a period of disorientation, confusion, and inability to store memories that occurs after TBI.
+In individuals with moderate-to-severe TBI, sleep disturbance has been estimated to be as high as 86% and has been associated with the presence of post-traumatic amnesia (PTA); a period of disorientation, confusion; and an inability to store memories that occur after TBI.

-According to Makley, there are a variety of reasons for sleep disruption during this period, including injuries to the sleep centers in cortical and sub-cortical areas of the brain, as well as medical care needs during the nighttime.The disruptions can range from difficulty falling and staying asleep to snoring, sleepwalking, and nightmares.
+According to Makley, there are a variety of reasons for sleep disruption during this period, including injuries to the sleep centers in the brain’s cortical, subcortical and brainstem regions, as well as medical care needs during the nighttime.The disruptions can range from difficulty falling and staying asleep to snoring, sleepwalking and nightmares.

 Previous studies have found that sleep disturbances could make cognitive problems worse after TBI and could even prolong the amount of time that a patient remains in the PTA phase of recovery.
 This suggests that therapies aimed at improving sleep problems after TBI may also improve cognitive recovery.

 The OSABI study, which is funded by a $300,000 grant from the Colorado TBI Trust Fund, monitors the sleep patterns of clinically-appropriate patients using an actigraph, a wristwatch size accelerometer that can monitor activity levels and sleep.
-Participants’ cognitive functions are also tested multiple times per week to monitor orientation, attention, and memory.
+Participants’ cognitive functions are also tested multiple times a week to monitor orientation, attention and memory.

-Study participants who exhibit sleep problems are allocated into one of two groups’ either into the group that receives Craig’s typical rehabilitation and care routines, or into the group that has an experimental seven-day-a-week sleep hygiene protocol.
+Study participants who exhibit sleep problems are allocated into one of two groups - either into the group that receives Craig’s typical rehabilitation and care routines or into the group that has an experimental seven-days-a-week sleep hygiene protocol.